caesar0301/zshrc/README.md

 ## Custom

 You may or surely have self-customized settings as previously located at `.zshrc`.
-With this repo, `~/.zsh.d/my_profile` or `~/.zsh.d/.profile` or `~/.zsh.d/.zprofile` is preferred (as ignored by git) without messing up predefined modules.
+With this repo, `~/.zsh.d/my_ext` is preferred to drop your custom `foo.zsh` in (as ignored by git) without messing up predefined modules.

 ## Dev

-All plugins and my daily modules are configured in `zplug_loader.zsh`.
+All plugins and my daily modules are configured in `init.zsh`.